What Causes Migraines?

 Common Causes of Migraines

 Doctors aren’t totally sure what causes migraine headaches, but they think imbalances in certain brain chemicals may play a role.
-Your genes and other elements are also likely factors.

 Your gender.
 Women are about three times more likely to get them than men.

 Things that may set off a migraine include: